Alonso-del-Arte/blackjack/CONTRIBUTING.md

 please update your clone or fork before making any pull requests.

 * Column width is 80.
-* Prefer spaces to tabs.
+* Prefer spaces to tabs (this is likely to be an issue only with Eclipse, a simple configuration change should take care of it).
 * Opening curly braces should not go on lines by themselves.
 * As much as is practical, each class in Source Packages should have a corresponding test class in Test Packages.
 That includes abstract classes as